intel/transfer-learning/notebooks/setup.md

    pip install --upgrade pip
    pip install -r ${TLT_REPO}/notebooks/requirements.txt
    ```
-   This is only required for TensorFlow text classification notebooks:
+   This is only required for TensorFlow text classification notebooks that use TF Hub:
    ```
    pip install tensorflow-text==2.11.0
    ```